 The recommendations cover a diverse range of subjects that matter to young people today, including access to housing, mental health support, apprenticeships and physical health and wellbeing.

-The charity is also encouraging young people to register to vote in the General Election ahead of the Monday 22 May deadline.
+The charity is also encouraging young people to vote in the General Election on Thursday 8th June 2017.

 Jonathan Martin, Chief Executive of YMCA Cambridgeshire & Peterborough, said: “Only 43% of young people voted in the last General Election and, as such, young people’s voices can be easily ignored by political candidates and decision makers.